ComPWA/pycompwa/doc/source/installation.rst

 from the Python interpreter.
 If that works, you can try out some of the examples from the :doc:`usage` page.

+Note that you can :command:`pip` **only allows you to install specific releases**.
+We therefore recommend following the :ref:`interactive installation
+<installation:Interactive installation>` procedure instead.

 Interactive installation
 ^^^^^^^^^^^^^^^^^^^^^^^^